 David Segal

-Executive Director – MA, RCC (he/him)
+Executive Director – MA, RCC-ACS (he/him)

 David Segal has been providing therapeutic nature-based counselling for children, youth, adults, couples, and families for over 15 years.
 He is deeply passionate about the natural world and how strengthening human-nature relationships can enrich our collective and individual well-being.
 He has spent the last decade learning from a vast array of teachers (including the non-human natural ones) the tools and skills for guiding people to truly know their own inherent wholeness and how to work with the struggles of their life in order to both harness and harvest the gifts and learning available.